f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

 To deploy this ARM template in Azure cloud, complete the following steps.

-**Note:** This template is not supported in the regions where Microsoft/insights is not available.
+**Note:** This template is not supported in the regions where Microsoft/insights is not available

 1. To get a BIG-IQ trial license, go to [F5 Cloud Edition Trial](https://f5.com/products/trials/product-trials).